By Cathy Jones

 The Hydebrae Estate

 Francis Hyde Potts was the son of Joseph Hyde Potts and his wife Emma (nee Bates).
 They married in 1834 and Francis was born in 1839.
 Francis lived at the house ‘Hydebrae’.
 The house ‘Hydebrae’ is often recorded with a Coventry Road address.
 The death of Francis Hyde Potts is registered in 1926.
-There is no record of a marriage or issue on the NSW Births, Deaths and Marriages register, but this does not preclude records being held in other States or Countries.
 ‘Hydebrae’ appears to have gone into ownership by Edgar Howard Fraser and Arthur Campbell Fraser, descendents of Joseph Hyde Potts.
 They were responsible for the subdivision of this Estate.
 All the streets in this area are named for members of the Potts family including Fraser St (Donald Fraser, son-in-law of Joseph Hyde Potts), Francis Street (son Francis), Bates St (Mother-in-law Mary Ann Bates), Edgar St (grandson Edgar Fraser) and Howard St (Edgar Howard Fraser).

 A Certificate for subdivision was issued by Strathfield Council May 31 1922 for applicant Chatfield & Brown, surveyors, to subdivide ‘Hydebrae’ which also include the grounds of the property ‘Hayfield’ (facing Shortland Avenue) and create new roads.
 The subdivision involved new roads ’50 feet wide from Francis St to Dickson St – Dickson St extension from Merley Road to Elsie Street’.
 The subdivision involved 67 lots fronting Hydebrae Street, Merley Rd and Elsie Street’.
 A copy of the subdivision certificate is contained in Attachments.